open-data-fabric/open-data-fabric/rfcs/013-yaml-enum-representation.md

 Proposes to use `kind: PascalCaseVariantName` convention to standardize how enum variants are differentiated in YAML / JSON serialization format.

 ## Motivation
-Currently the spec does not specify how enum variants must be differentiated between when ODF structures are serialized in YAML / JSON form.
+Currently, the spec does not specify how enum variants must be differentiated between when ODF structures are serialized in YAML / JSON form.

 This part was left to implementations and Kamu just ended up using `kind: camelCaseVariantName`.